 There are restrictions depending on age including the number of hours they can work and the type of employment they can do.

 Employers must apply for a work permit.
 Any employer who allows a child of school age to work, without obtaining a work permit, is breaking the law and could be prosecuted.

-You can find out more about relevant legislation on the links below.
-Please note that these are external websites and we are not responsible for their content or the accuracy of information provided on them.
+You can find out more about relevant legislation on the National Network for Children in Employment and Entertainment (NNCEE) website.
+Please note that this is an external website and we are not responsible for their content or the accuracy of information provided.

 For more information contact the Child Employment Officer on 01384 814314 or email firstname.lastname@example.org